The facelift. 6 key ideas

 Recovery and results

-The recovery period varies according to the type of facelift and the extent of the surgery, but in general, about two weeks are required to return to normal activities, although residual swelling may last for several weeks.
-During this time, it is essential to follow the surgeon’s instructions to ensure good healing and the best possible results.
-The effects of a cervico-facial lift can last between 5 and 12 years, depending on the patient’s lifestyle, skin type and other external factors, such as skin care and sun exposure.
+The recovery period varies depending on the type of facelift and the extent of the surgery, but in general, it takes about two weeks to resume normal activities, although residual swelling may last several weeks.
+During this time, it is essential to follow the surgeon’s instructions to ensure proper healing and achieve the best possible results.

 Who is a candidate for a cervico-facial lift?